Using a geometric lens to find k disjoint shortest paths: The Key Concepts behind our Polynomial-Time Algorithm

 If the intersection does not have a point with integer coordinates, then it is easy to see that the intersection of the drawing of~$P_1$ and~$P_2$ has to be a single point~$p$ (with non-integer coordinates).
-We guess\footnote{Whenever we pretend to guess something, the algorithm actually exhaustively tests all possible choices.} the four coordinate pairs~$(x,y),(x,y+1),(x+1,y),$ and~$(x+1,y+1)$, $x,y \in \NN$, surrounding the intersection point of the drawings of~$P_1$ and~$P_2$.
-Note that this can be done in~$O(n)$ time by guessing the vertex on the coordinate pair~$(x,y)$.
+We guess\footnote{Whenever we pretend to guess something, the algorithm actually exhaustively tests all possible choices.} the four coordinate pairs~$(x,y),(x,y+1),(x+1,y),$ and~$(x+1,y+1)$ with~$x,y \in \NN$ surrounding the intersection point of the drawings of~$P_1$ and~$P_2$.
+Note that this can be done in~$O(n)$ time by guessing the vertex on the coordinate pair~$(x,y)$ and guessing whether it belongs to~$P_1$ or~$P_2$.
 The goal is now to turn the input graph~$G$ into a directed acyclic graph~$D$ such that each shortest $s_i$-$t_i$-path in~$G$ corresponds to an $s_i$-$t_i$-path in~$D$.
-To this end, we partition the grid into four areas~$A_1, B_1, A_2, B_2$ (each area is defined by one of the guessed points and the closer endpoint of the path going through the point) and orientate each edge according to the area it lies in (see left side of \cref{fig:to-dag} for an illustration).
+To this end, we partition the grid into four areas~$A_1, B_1, A_2, B_2$ (each area is defined by one of the guessed points and the closer endpoint of the path going through the point) and orient each edge according to the area it lies in (see left side of \cref{fig:to-dag} for an illustration).

 An edge~$\{v,w\}$ in the area~$A_i$ or~$B_i$, $i \in [2]$, is oriented towards the vertex~$w$ with the larger~$i$ coordinate.
-Edges between $A_i$ and $B_i$ are oriented towards the vertex in $B_i$.
+Edges between~$A_i$ and~$B_i$ are oriented towards the vertex in~$B_i$.
 All remaining (unoriented) edges are removed.
-Note that this results in a directed acyclic graph.
-Furthermore, a shortest $s_i$-$t_i$-path in~$G$ induces an $s_i$-$t_i$-path in~$D$ and each $s_i$-$t_i$-path in~$D$ is a shortest path in~$G$ because it is strictly monotone increasing in the $i$-coordinate and all strictly monotone increasing paths have the same length as each path contains one vertex for each integer $i$-coordinate between the~$i$-coordinates of~$s_i$ and~$t_i$.
+Note that this results in a directed acyclic graph (DAG).
+Furthermore, a shortest $s_i$-$t_i$-path in~$G$ that goes through the guessed intersection induces an $s_i$-$t_i$-path in~$D$ and each $s_i$-$t_i$-path in~$D$ is a shortest path in~$G$ because it is strictly monotone increasing in the $i$-coordinate and all strictly monotone increasing paths have the same length as each path contains one vertex for each integer $i$-coordinate between the~$i$-coordinates of~$s_i$ and~$t_i$.
 Observe that in this case the two paths cannot intersect as~$P_1$ can only reach vertices with coordinates in~$A_1$ and~$B_1$ and~$P_2$ can only use vertices with coordinates in~$A_2$ and~$B_2$.
 Hence, one can find~$P_1$ and~$P_2$ in linear time.
 Altogether, this gives a running time of~$O(nm)$ in this case.